 - (1) When an FIS is requested, a Stability Modeling Fee must be submitted to ERCOT as prescribed by Section 5.7.3, Stability Modeling Fee.
 The Stability Modeling Fee is non-refundable.
 The IE may wire funds to ERCOT to comply with the fee requirements. - (2) For instructions on how to wire the funds to ERCOT, send an email to GINR@ercot.com requesting the account and wiring information. - (3) If submitting the payment via standard mail, please make the check payable to the Electric Reliability Council of Texas, Inc. Please contact GINR@ercot.com to alert ERCOT to this method of submission for the application. - (4) Submission of the data via email shall be addressed to GINR@ercot.com.
-All design data shall be submitted electronically. - (5) The IE shall use the Resource registration form to submit planning study data and to reduce duplication/redundancy of forms.
-Key portions of the Resource registration form include, but are not limited to, the following tabs: - (a) Site information; - (b) Unit information; - (c) Reactive capability; - (d) Planning; - (e) Protection; and - (f) Subsynchronous resonance. - (6) The Resource registration form and all updates shall be submitted by the IE and sent to the assigned ERCOT designated point of contact and to GINR@ercot.com.
+All design data shall be submitted electronically. - (5) The IE shall submit the Resource Registration data as specified in Section 5.7.1, Generation Resource Data Requirements, and as defined in the Resource Registration Glossary. - (6) The Resource Registration data and all updates shall be submitted by the IE and sent to the assigned ERCOT designated point of contact and to GINR@ercot.com.
 ERCOT will forward this information along with a change report to the TSP(s) for use in the FIS.
-While the TSP may request information necessary to perform the FIS from the IE directly, the IE must provide this information to the TSP in order to facilitate the completion of the FIS in a timely manner.
-The IE must also contemporaneously submit to ERCOT an update to the Resource registration form containing the information. - (7) The planning submissions of the Resource registration form are considered planning data and should accurately reflect the design of the facility.
-Please note this process does not meet the Resource registration submissions requirements contained in the Protocols, but the use of this format is intended to facilitate the preparation of the data required for that process and the continuity of data between the interconnection study process and the data submitted for Resource registration.
+The TSP may request additional information necessary to perform the FIS from the IE directly.
+The IE must provide this information to the TSP and ERCOT in order to facilitate the completion of the FIS in a timely manner. - (7) The planning submissions of the Resource Registration data are considered planning data and shall accurately reflect the design of the facility.
+Please note this process does not satisfy the Resource Registration submissions requirements contained in the Protocols, but the use of this format is intended to facilitate the preparation of the data required for that process and the continuity of data between the interconnection study process and the data submitted for Resource Registration.

-5.3.2 Modifications to Request
+5.3.2 Modifications to Request Declarations of Resource Data Accuracy